cuckoosandbox/cuckoo/docs/book/src/introduction/sandboxing.rst

-This concept applies to malware analysis' sandboxing too: our goal is to run an unknown and untrusted application or file inside an isolated environment and get information and what it does.
+This concept applies to malware analysis' sandboxing too: our goal is to run an unknown and untrusted application or file inside an isolated environment and get information on what it does.

 Malware sandboxing is a practical application of the dynamical analysis
 approach: instead of statically analyze the binary file, it gets executed and